John C. McManus

-John Coyne McManus (born 1965) is a military historian, author, and professor of military history at the Missouri University of Science and Technology from St. Louis, Missouri.
+John Coyne McManus (born 1965) is a military historian, author, and professor of military history at the Missouri University of Science and Technology in Rolla, Missouri.
 McManus has published thirteen books on numerous American military history topics, including: the Allied invasion of Normandy, American infantry soldiers, and the 7th Infantry Regiment.

 Education

-McManus graduated from the University of Missouri with a degree in sports journalism.
+Originally from St. Louis, Missouri, McManus graduated from the University of Missouri with a degree in sports journalism.
 After a short career in advertising and sports broadcasting, he earned a Master of Arts degree in American history from the University of Missouri.
 Soon after, he completed his Ph.D. in American and military history at the University of Tennessee.
 While working on his Ph.D., McManus participated in the university's Normandy Scholars program, where he studied the Normandy battlefields firsthand.

 Career

 McManus served as the assistant director of the Center for the Study of War and Society at the University of Tennessee.
 In 2000, he accepted a position as an assistant professor of U.S. military history at the Missouri University of Science and Technology.
 McManus currently serves on the editorial advisory board for World War II magazine and World War II quarterly.
 He is also the official historian of the 7th Infantry Regiment Association.

 McManus was also a guest on The Diane Rehm Show in a broad discussion on the continued significance of D-Day.

+McManus co-presents the Second World War podcast ‘We have ways of making you talk USA’ alongside James Holland and Al Murray.